jaisanas/hometime-reservations/README.md

   $ rails server
   ```

-  # Hoe to test the application
+  # How to test the application
   You can test it using postman, once the postman open, set url
   ```sh
   $ http://127.0.0.1:3000/api/reservations